Introduction to the Firefly

 How to obtain Firefly

+The most current officially released binaries are Firefly version 8.2.0.
 The latest Windows/Linux Firefly binaries are directly available from the Downloads section of the Firefly web server.
 Mac OS X/Intel distribution files can be found on our Firefly for MAC OS X page.
-Firefly version 8.0.0 prerelease binaries can be found on our beta test pages

 This reference should be explicitly given in the appropriate section of your paper just like any other regular references are.
 Specifically, this should not be just a reference given in pass within the main body of paper.
 The recommended form of citation is as follows: